fack2/School_search/README.md

 ## Instructions :
   - clone the Repo .and be in folder.
   - npm i command
-  - create local database with user and password
+  - create local database with user and password and build it by command : node src/database/db_bulid.js
   - create config.env file and add DB_URL link and SECRET key.
-  - run the server
+  - run the server and open the browser with localhost:4000

 ### Team :